Gingerbread Martini Cocktail Recipe

 Method

-1. Add vanilla vodka, dry vermouth, amaretto liqueur, gingerbread syrup, and cubed ice to a mixing glass.
+1. Add vanilla vodka, dry vermouth, amaretto liqueur, and gingerbread syrup to a mixing glass.

 Pin Recipe